diffractometer/react-boilerplate/readme.md

 ![dude](http://media.bizj.us/view/img/750421/underconstruction256*400xx256-256-0-0.jpg)

-This is some React Boilerplate.
+This is some React Boilerplate which contains a kitchensink of tools that a lot of people use.

 Shoutout to [react-slingshot](https://github.com/coryhouse/react-slingshot "Title") where most of the code and structure is stolen from.